Early fault-tolerant simulations of the Hubbard model: Improving the split-operator algorithm

 We improve on the prior analysis of SO-FFFT in two regards and refer to our improved results as SO-FFFT+.
 First, we reduce the gate complexity of implementing $e^{i s H_I}$ by exploiting our choice of chemical shift.
 Using the standard form of $H_I$, each term $\hat{n}_{i, \uparrow} \hat{n}_{i, \downarrow}$ transforms under Jordan-Wigner to 3 non-trivial Pauli operators, and so $e^{i s H_I}$ requires $3 L^2$ $Z$-axis rotations.
 Using our shifted Hamiltonian, each $\hat{z}_{i,\uparrow}\hat{z}_{i,\downarrow}$ term Jordan-Wigner transforms to a single Pauli operator of the form $Z \otimes Z$, so we only need $L^2$ arbitrary $Z$-axis rotations to realise $e^{i s H_I}$.
 Some $Z$-axis rotations are also required to realised $e^{i s H_h}$, and our resulting resource savings are summarised in Table.~\ref{Table_Compare1}.
 Second, we greatly improve the Trotter error bound $W_{SO}$ for split-operator methods.
 Kivlichan \textit{et al.}~\cite{kivlichan2020improved} bounded $W_{\mathrm{SO}}$ by expanding the commutator bounds in terms of Pauli operators, liberally applying the triangle inequality and computationally counting the number of non-zero terms.
 However, each application of the triangle inequality dramatically loosens the bound.
 Whereas, for the TDL we prove that $W_{SO} \leq \mathrm{min}[W_{SO1}, W_{SO2}]$ where

 where $ || H_h ||= ||R||_1 $ can be efficiently computed because $H_h$ is free-fermionic.
 The minimisation over $W_{SO1}$ and $W_{SO2}$ is due to the two possible ordering for SO.
 We give an example of the resulting improvements in Table~\ref{Table_Compare1}, where the reductions average $16\times$.
-The proof has two main steps bounding $\| [[ H_I , H_I ], H_h ] \|$ and $\| [[ H_I , H_h ], H_h ] \|$, after which combining these to obtain $W_{SO1}$ and $W_{SO2}$ is straightforward (see App.~\ref{SquareTheorem} for details).
+The proof has two main steps.
+First, bounding $\| [[ H_I , H_h ], H_I ] \|$ and $\| [[ H_I , H_h ], H_h ] \|$, which is the most technical step.
+Then combining these bounds to obtain $W_{SO1}$ and $W_{SO2}$ is straightforward (see App.~\ref{SquareTheorem} for details).
 Each step of the proof will introduce a lemma that is applicable to any Hubbard Hamiltonian, so the results can be easily extended beyond TDL.

 \textit{First Lemma and proof sketch.-} Our first bound is the especially elegant result that for any Hubbard Hamiltonian

 We provide a detailed proof in App.~\ref{AppFirstLemma} and sketch the main steps here.
 Using the anti-commutation relations of fermionic operators, we have